hknutzen/Netspoc/features.markdown

 - Supports Cisco and Linux devices
   - Chains for iptables.
-  - Access lists for ASA, PIX, NX-OS
+  - Access lists for ASA, PIX, NX-OS, ACE-module
   - Access lists for IOS with and without Firewall Feature Set.
 - Rules are optimized globally
   - Adjacent IP ranges and port ranges are joined.